-Plan your holiday and book your tickets in advance as there is a major rush during the New Year’s season in many parts of Italy.
+Plan your holiday and get your tickets as well as tourist visa to Italy in advance as there is a major rush during the New Year’s season in many parts of Italy.
 We have listed some of the highlights which will help you plan your holiday in Italy and be a part of the vivacious New Year celebration in Italy.

 1.La Festa di San Silvestro

 This is celebrated on December 31st each year.
 Families and friends get together and enjoy a huge delicious feast.
 The dinner mainly consists of traditional Italian dishes such as zampone, stuffed pig’s trotter or Cotechino, which is a spiced up sausage preparation.
 Pork and Lentils symbolize good fortune, richness, and money in the coming year.

 There is a grand fireworks display at midnight of New Year’s Eve in almost every part of Italy.
 Many fireworks are hosted in a central square, with several private parties also joining with sparklers and firecrackers in the recent past.
 Naples is one of the popular towns where you can experience the best fireworks displays in Italy.

 Dancing comes naturally to Italians and fireworks are often coupled with local music and dance in major cities in Italy such as Rome, Bologna, Palermo, Milan, and Naples.
 There are several live rock bands who perform on New Year’s Eve with some of the events even broadcasted on television.